Asjaga/Amazon-Clone/README.md

 # 🛒 Amazon Clone

 This project is a **front-end clone** of Amazon India's mobile website interface.
-It replicates the layout, design, and responsiveness to give users a similar experience on smaller screens.
+It replicates the layout, designs.

 ![Screenshot](./screenshot.png)